joelchrono12/joelchrono12.ml/_posts/2022-01-01-self-hosting-my-news-feed-with-freshrss.md

 ---
-title: Self-Hosting my news feed with FreshRSS
+title: Selfhosting my news feed with FreshRSS
-header: Self-Hosting my news feed with FreshRSS
+header: Selfhosting my news feed with FreshRSS
 description: So, I decided to take a look at FreshRSS and try and install it by myself on my Raspberry Pi
 tags: foss tutorial linux raspberrypi
 permalink: /blog/self-hosting-my-news-feed-with-freshrss/